stevemoser/the-tape-drive/content/posts/2019-07-01-new-mac-pro-details-from-catalina-beta-2.md

 The Memory Slot Utility app has also been updated with references to K71S and K52S build configurations for the 2019 Mac Pro.
 ![](/media/memory-slot-utiltiy.jpg)

-Finally a display related framework I found the landscape and portrait artwork used for the new Apple Pro Display XDR.
+Finally, in a display related framework, I found the landscape and portrait artwork used for the new Apple Pro Display XDR.
 This artwork is used in Display preferences window to show which monitor is in use.
 ![lanscape xdr display](/media/pro-xdr-display-landscape.jpg "Apple Pro XDR Display in Landscape")
 ![portrait xdr display](/media/pro-xdr-display-potrait.jpg "Apple Pro XDR Display in Portrait")